dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 or, we could skip the syntax highlighting, and just move on with our own stuff ? or just copy how they do syntax highlighting and chat display ?

+if we make our own shim package, that is imported in the client as an api compatible drop in for librechat-data-provider then we can switch out this one thing from the front end, and now all the service calls go thru us.

+Another junction point is to run their own server, but replace mongodb with our own db.
+Issue is, now, to run the app, you need a server side app as well as artifact running.

+so we would wrap the whole app in an ArtifactProvider, and handle our own sign in flows, then